marianabeldi/portfolio/src/portfolio/2020-03-10-use-and-reuse-everything-in-svg-even-animations.md

 ---
 title: "How to use and reuse everything in SVG… even animations"
-description: If you are familiar with SVG and CSS animations, here are few tips to keep in mind that will help you to build, optimize, and improve your code base.
+description: "If you are familiar with SVG and CSS animations, here are few tips to keep in mind that will help you to build, optimize, and improve your code base."
 subtitle: Build and optimize SVG and CSS animations.
 date: 2020-03-10
 canonicalUrl: https://css-tricks.com/use-and-reuse-everything-in-svg-even-animations/